 Residents are encouraged to bring their brush, branches, plant waste, and leaves to the organic disposal site at the Public Works facility at 530 Maine Avenue.
-A permit is required and can be obtained at no charge to Bangor residents at the Public Works office.
-The yard waste drop-off is open 7 days/week from sunrise to sunset.
+A permit is required and can be obtained at no charge to Bangor residents at the Public Works office between 8:00 am – 4:30 pm, Monday through Friday.
+The yard waste drop-off is open 7 days/week from 7:00 am to sunset.

 Roadside Pickup – Branches & Brush

 Public Works employees will go house to house to pick up fallen branches and other woody waste.
-Please collect your waste and place it at your curb no later than 6:30 am on April 26, 2021.
-Please pile your waste parallel to the road, avoid low hanging wires, and don’t stack it around your household trash bin.
+Please collect your waste and place it at your curb no later than 6:30 am on May 1, 2023.
+Please pile your waste parallel to the road, but not in the road, avoid low hanging wires, and don’t stack it around your household trash bin.
 If your branches aren’t out when we clean up your street you will need to bring them to Public Works at 530 Maine Ave. as we won’t be able to make a second trip around the city.
 Lumber, boards, and demolition debris will not be picked up.
 If these are mixed in with your branches, the branches will not be picked up.

 Roadside Pickup – Scrap Metal